It would appear that a thick, planar optical glass window is also capable of lengthening back focus - and would probably introduce less new problems.

 - A material with infinite refractive index has a reflectivity of 1, meaning that it is a mirror, and admits no light through the air/material interface.

-- This can also be understood by remembering that the refractive index of a material is defined as the ratio of the speed of light in a vacuum to the phase velocity of light in that material: n = c/v.
-In order for n = ∞, v must equal zero.
+- This can also be understood by remembering that the refractive index of a material is defined as the ratio of the speed of light in a vacuum to the phase velocity of light in that material: \$n = c/v.\$ In order for \$n = \infty,\$ \$v\$ must equal zero.
 Thus, light does not travel through the material.

-You can see from the equation that the radical in the denominator is always greater than 1, for real-world optical glass elements with refractive index greater than 1.
-Thus, the entire expression in the parentheses that multiplies t is positive and less than 1.
-So the shift s is always less than t for real world materials.
+Thus, you can see that the entire expression in the parentheses that multiplies \$t\$ is positive and less than 1.
+So the shift \$s\$ is always less than \$t\$ for real world materials.

 I keep saying "real world materials", because there are some metamaterials that have been built that have a negative refractive index, which would theoretically replace the need for concave (diverging) elements.
 Most of the negative-index metamaterials constructed so far are not transparent to visible light.